 A visa for study is not required for US citizens.
 According to the Italian government, you are not considered a student because you aren't in class for 25 hours per week.
 If asked upon arrival, you are tourist for visa purposes.
 Only a valid passport is required for US citizens.
+If you don't have a US passport, other requirements might apply - check with your Embassy and on the Italian Minister for Foreign Affairs website: http://vistoperitalia.esteri.it/home/en.

 What airport will I fly into?
 Do all W&M students travel together on the same flights?

 Please refer to the section in this handbook on "Traveling to Florence" for specific information.
 W&M students do not necessarily take the same flight.
 However if you wish to travel with other students you can arrange to communicate through Blackboard or Facebook.